VishalxVG/DeadLock-Implementation/README.md

 # DeadLock Implementation using Flutter

-# Deadlock Detection and Prevention in Flutter

 [![Flutter Version](https://img.shields.io/badge/flutter-%3E%3D2.0-blue.svg)](https://flutter.dev/docs/get-started/install)

 ## Description

-This Flutter project aims to demonstrate a simple implementation of deadlock detection and prevention in concurrent programming.
+This Flutter project aims to demonstrate a simple implementation of deadlock detection .
 Deadlocks can occur when multiple processes or threads compete for resources and can't proceed, resulting in a system-wide stall.
 The implementation provided here showcases techniques to identify and prevent deadlocks in a Flutter environment.

 ## Features